freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/z-index/index.md

 ---
 ## Z Index

 Z Index (`z-index`) is a CSS property that defines the order of overlapping HTML elements.
-Elements with a higher index will be placed on top of elements with a lower index.
+Elements with a higher index (number) will be placed on top of elements with a lower index.

 **Note**: Z index only works on positioned elements (`position:absolute`, `position:relative`, or `position:fixed`).